 However, not all IT support providers offer the same quality of support and services.
 Outsourcing should not be viewed as a simple cost-saving exercise.
 An unsuccessful IT support provider can cost more than you can imagine.
 The cost can be in terms of money, operational downtime, company reputation, losing your competitive edge and loss in staff time.
 So, it boils down to one question: what does your IT support provider cost you?

-SMEs have aggressively followed technology to stay competitive.
+Businesses have aggressively followed technology to stay competitive.
 In the process, they have invested significant resources in building IT infrastructure and services.
-Managing these IT services is costly and has become a burden for many enterprises, draining essential resources from strategic planning and delivery.
-As per a report by Gartner, 70% of IT support services for infrastructure services can be managed from a remote location which can reduce labour costs from 10% to 50%, depending on the delivery location resulting in 5% to 30% overall net savings.
+Managing these IT services is costly and has become a burden for many businesses, draining essential resources from strategic planning and delivery.
+According to a report by Gartner, 70% of IT support services for infrastructure services can be managed from a remote location which can reduce labour costs from 10% to 50%, depending on the delivery location resulting in 5% to 30% overall net savings.

-In a rapidly changing technology landscape, managed service providers can help enterprises remain agile, control costs, quickly respond to competitive opportunities and align IT with evolving business objectives.
+In a rapidly changing technology landscape, a managed service can help businesses remain agile, control costs, quickly respond to competitive opportunities and align IT with evolving business objectives.
 Here are the top five benefits of how outsourcing managed IT services can impact a company’s business goals and the bottom line.

 World Backup Day is an event on the technology calendar setup to raise awareness and to remind us all about the importance of backing up our data.
 Everyone of us knows why we need to backup.
 The reality is that many businesses do not have a reliable backup system in place that is sufficient to be able to recover their data in a disaster.